vegabook/blxx/README.md

 ### Instructions and usage

+#### Concepts
+The client is a Windows computer running a licenced Bloomberg terminal or BPIPE.
+The server is a computer running Linux or MacOS. _Unless you are licensed for BPIPE, these should be the same computer (with either client or server in virtual machine).

 #### Keys
-Run `bbgfeeder.py --showkey` on the Windows computer running bLoomberg, and ensure environment variable `BLXXKEY` Elixir-side contains this value.
+Run `bbgfeeder.py --showkey` on the Windows client running BLoomberg Terminal / BPIPE, ensuring that environment variable `BLXXKEY` on the server contains this value.
 This is used for basic authentication.
+The fully qualified public key path can be manually specified with the `keypath` command line argument.

 ### Implementation